-Read our advice on what to do if you feel that you have been treated unfairly at work because you're a carer.
+If you feel that you have been treated unfairly at work because you're a carer, read our advice on what to do.

 If you think you've experienced harassment or discrimination as a result of being a carer – for example, if you have missed out on a promotion or feel intimidated or degraded by comments made by other staff, there are a number of different steps you can take.